Best UK eSIM for Business Travel and Digital Nomads

 The smartest approach for long-stay visitors is to use a data-only eSIM from Roami for your primary connection, and pair it with a dirt-cheap voice SIM for your UK number.
 Here’s how:

-- Install Roami UK eSIM for your data (choose a 30-day or 90-day UK eSIM 50GB long stay plan or larger depending on your stay length)
+1. Install your Roami UK eSIM for data (choose a 30-day or 90-day 50GB long-stay plan depending on how long you’re staying)

-- Order a free giffgaff SIM online (they deliver to UK addresses or you can pick one up at many shops)
+2. Order a free giffgaff SIM online — they deliver to UK addresses or you can pick one up at WHSmith, Tesco, or countless corner shops

-On an iPhone, you can set primary data to Roami eSIM and voice line to the giffgaff SIM.
+On an iPhone, you can set primary data to Roami and voice line to the giffgaff SIM.
 On Android, the process is similar.
-We cover this in detail in our UK eSIM with phone number guide, including exactly which network settings to adjust.
+This is covered in detail in the UK eSIM with phone number guide, including exactly which network settings to adjust.

 This hybrid approach gives you the best of both worlds: affordable, high-speed data through Roami’s auto-switching network, plus a local UK number for essential services.
 The giffgaff SIM costs you basically nothing to keep active — you just top up when you need it.